ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-23-ceasefire-trade-brent-crash.md

 For the first time in 24 days, there is a genuine de-escalation signal.
 Trump's 5-day strike pause and claim of "very good talks" has sent Brent crashing 14%, futures surging 3%, and VIX collapsing from 31 to 27.
 The market is pricing in a real chance of a deal.

 But Iran is publicly denying the talks.
 The credibility gap is enormous.
-And the demands — full uranium surrender — are maximalist.
+And the demands, full uranium surrender, are maximalist.
 This could be a head-fake designed to lower oil prices while the Pentagon repositions.
 Or it could be the beginning of the end.
 We don't know.

 **What we do know: this is a binary week.
 By Friday, either we have a ceasefire framework and oil at $85–90 with the S&P recovering to 5,800+, or the talks collapse, strikes resume, and we revisit the worst levels of last week.
 Position for both outcomes.
 Own the relief trades (airlines, MU, tech) but hedge with oil puts and VIX calls.
 The next 5 days will define Q2.**